 Exclusive: Election 2012 may turn on whether Ronald Reagan’s narrative of evil government and beneficent tax cuts for the rich has finally run its course – and has been replaced by a new narrative demanding government intervention to save the American middle-class, writes Robert Parry.

-From Robert Parry: As part of our “empty the warehouse” drive, we are re-offering, for a limited time, the three-book set – Lost History, Secrecy & Privilege and Neck Deep – at a deep discount of only $29 for all three.
+From Robert Parry: As part of our effort to clear out warehouse space and distribute the valuable journalism we have done over the years, we are offering the three-book set – Lost History, Secrecy & Privilege and Neck Deep – at the deep discount price of only $29 for all three, postage included.